AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/Phase 2.md

 4) Anas open the app firstly than he select the option which is left side below "Suno yaar" and say in urdu whatever he wants to finding.
 He can play games and social media app used simultaneously at a time on a single.

 ### Storyboards

-### Brainstorming
-1) In persona 1 old person are using this app he wants all the options are visible on the screen so he can easily used it.
-2) In persona 6 the person is uneducated he is worry about to use this app.
-3) In persona 2 kamran is confusing how can be it possible to use many apps simultaneously.
-We made multiple designs and keeping the point of problems we selected the design No 3 and 4.
-These designs are little better among all the designs.

-## Prototyping ##
 *1*
 ![r1](https://user-images.githubusercontent.com/66660943/88411078-bf16a980-cdf0-11ea-908f-02eb65c14f94.jpeg)
 ![r12](https://user-images.githubusercontent.com/66660943/88411081-bfaf4000-cdf0-11ea-8d00-c9436fe5ca48.jpeg)